paulcalvano/paulcalvano.github.io/_posts/2024-02-16-identifying-font-subsetting-opportunities.markdown

 <details>
   <summary><b>Font glyphs vs rendered HTML</b></summary>
   This query provides a list of the top 10K web sites, individual font URLs, the number of glyphs in the font, and the number of visible glyphs in the rendered HTML.
 It also provides a link to the WebPageTest results from the HTTP Archive run for further analysis.
 This query processes almost 4 TB of data.
-I stored the results of the query in a scratchspace table in the HTTP Archive `httparchive.scratchspace.`
+I stored the results of the query in a scratchspace table in the HTTP Archive `httparchive.scratchspace.2024_01_01_font_glyphs_top100k`
   <pre><code>
 CREATE TEMPORARY FUNCTION  CountVisibleGlyphs(html STRING) RETURNS INT64